mdomeck/learning-journal/computer-setup.md

 ## Command Line Prompts

-### Linux- everything is a file, no exstentions, case sensitive
+### Linux- everything is a file, no extensions, case sensitive
 - **pwd**: Print Working Directory, Where we are currently
 - **ls**: List the content of the Directory
 - **cd**: Change Directories; move to another directory